 • For high pile carpet with padding (more than 1/2" deep), you need thick carpet footers to penetrate to the floor.

 • For thin commercial wall-to-wall carpet (less than 1/2"), thin carpet footers will sound slightly better than the thick carpet version.

 • To hear the full potential of the SAMSON, we strongly encourage mounting each component to its shelf with our brass footers.
 Using Micropoint Heavyfeet or Triplepoints to couple your components to the maple will nearly double the sonic improvement you get with the SAMSON.

-• Audiophiles seeking the ultimate in performance may want to consider adding a 4" thick Finished Maple Platform on Isoblocks under key components.
+• Audiophiles seeking the ultimate in performance may want to consider adding a 2" or 4" thick Finished Maple Platform on Isoblocks under key components.
 Add-on platforms with Isoblocks help isolate each component from vibrations generated by gear on the other shelves.
 The sonic improvement is especially remarkable under turntables and tubed equipment.

 • Those seeking the absolute ultimate in sound quality will want to order the SAMSON with all 4" shelves plus a 4" maple platform on every shelf.
 This is simply the best-sounding equipment rack in the world, bar none.
 We have a sizable number of customers who have ordered this no-hold-barred configuration--and who report that installing the second layer of maple platforms onto the 4" shelves turned an already superb sounding rack into a breathtaking one.

 • Every SAMSON shelf is hand-planed from rough-cut 2-1/2" and 4-1/2" maple to remove saw marks and surface imperfections.
 We aim for a true 2" or 4" thickness--as opposed to the commercial lumber practice of undersizing.
 But, because of variations in the rough-cut timber, the exact thickness may vary by up to 3/16".

 Design & Performance